tsedio/tsed/docs/docs/interceptors.md

 Interceptors have a set of useful capabilities which are inspired by the [Aspect Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) (AOP) technique.

-Creating and consuming an interceptor is two-step process:
+Creating and consuming an interceptor is a two-step process:
 1. Create and annotate the interceptor class that will intercept calls to service methods
 2. Decide which methods will be **intercepted** by which **interceptor**